top of page

 Reading

 Being able to read fluently and comprehend is essential for all children's success across the curriculum.
 Reading is taught daily in Chestnut Class with a particular focus on developing a passion for reading for pleasure.
-Our class ‘Book Nook’ is well stocked with a variety of books and the children can also access the school library throughout the day.
+Children must have their reading book and reading record in school every day so that I can enjoy and celebrate reading with them.

-All children are expected to read at home daily for at least 20 minutes and are asked to keep a log of their reading in their Reading Record After completing a book, children are to quiz on Accelerated Reader at school or at home.
+All children are expected to read at home daily for at least 20 minutes and are asked to keep a log of their reading in their Reading Record.
+After completing a book, children are to quiz on Accelerated Reader at school or at home.
 The children will be rewarded for their efforts at home.

 Accelerated Reader Link